openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 ~~~~~

 Vault is necessary for managing the TLS certificates that will enable encrypted
 communication between cloud applications.
+It will be containerised on machine

-Deploy it in this way:
+3:

 .. code-block:: none